01 of 05

 Turn the strawberry to guide the knife around the stem-cap, keeping the knife tip angled towards the center core of the strawberry.
 This will cut out, rather than off, the stem and its fibrousness.

-Served hulled strawberries as they are, with cream or balsamic vinegar or powdered sugar.
-Try a real treat by dipping them in sour cream or crème fraîche and then in brown sugar - yum!
+Serve hulled strawberries as they are, with cream or balsamic vinegar or powdered sugar.
+Try a real treat by dipping them in sour cream or crème fraîche and then in brown sugar.

 Hulled strawberries really shine, however, when used in baked goods and salads.
-You save a maximum of the delicious fruit, while getting rid of the inedible stem and the tough part directly below it.
-A few of my favorite ways to serve up strawberries include:
+You save a maximum of the delicious fruit while getting rid of the inedible stem and the tough part directly below it.
+A few ways to serve up strawberries include:

-- Fold mashed strawberries into sweetened whipped cream to make strawberry fool
+- Folding mashed strawberries into sweetened whipped cream to make strawberry fool

-- Combine hulled, sliced strawberries with chopped chiles, add salt and pepper to taste, a bit of lime juice, and you have a fresh strawberry salsa
+- Combining hulled strawberries with chopped chiles, add salt and pepper to taste, and a bit of lime juice for a fresh strawberry salsa

 - Mash strawberries in sparkling water, add sugar to taste, and enjoy a homemade strawberry soda